- Executive Inn by the Space Needle

 - The Scrum Alliance has approved Scrum@Scale as a Continuing Education course.
 You can get up to 16 Scrum Education Units® (SEUs) in addition to 16 Project Management Institute PDUs by participating in our two-day course.

 Cancellation Policy: In order to receive a refund you must notify us no later than 10 business days prior to the class start date.
-Cancellation requests received after the 10 day window will be issued a credit that can be applied towards a future class within the next 12 months.
+Cancellation requests received after the 10 day window will be issued a credit that can be applied towards a future class within the next 12 months and are subject to a $150 transfer fee.

 Privacy Notice: We may on some occasions share your email address with a limited number of our trusted partners.
 We do not sell your personal information and we treat your privacy with the utmost regard.
 Please contact us at email@example.com if you have any concerns.